mycancel/readme-generator/output/README.md

 ## Description

-describing this now
+describing my project

 ## Installation

-installing the project
+installing my project

 ## Usage

-using the project
+using my project

 ## License

+The Apache License requires license notifications and copyrights on the distributed code and/or as a notice in the software.
+However, derivative works, larger projects, or modifications are allowed to carry different licensing terms when distributed and are not required to provide source code.
+Apache licenses contain a patent grant ( [Source](https://snyk.io/learn/open-source-licenses/) ).

 ## Contribution

-who contributing the project
+contributing to my project

 ## Test Instructions

-testing the project
+testing this project

 ## Questions